‘You look like me’: Mother meets daughter after 55 years apart

 It’s a moment this pair says, cannot be put into words.

-55 years ago, Lennie Castaneda gave birth to her daughter, Teresa Miller.
+Fifty five years ago, Lennie Castaneda of Wichita gave birth to her daughter, Teresa Miller.
 It was the first and last time she would see her.

-“I made the decision because I felt as a single mother back in that particular era, I could not have done for her what an adoptive parent could do,” said Lennie Castaneda, Wichita.
+“I made the decision because I felt as a single mother back in that particular era, I could not have done for her what an adoptive parent could do,” said Castaneda.

 The two say they would think about each other but never reached out for fear of the unknown.